bling5630/Cookbook/functional/mpjme/README.md

 - Closures - Part 5 of Functional Programming in JavaScript

 - Currying - Part 6 of Functional Programming in JavaScript

+- Recursion - Part 7 of Functional Programming in JavaScript